Loopring [NEO] Reaches Market Capitalization of $1.60 Million (LRN)

-Loopring [NEO] (CURRENCY:LRN) traded 6.8% higher against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on July 4th.
-Loopring [NEO] has a market capitalization of $1.60 million and approximately $30.00 worth of Loopring [NEO] was traded on exchanges in the last 24 hours.
-One Loopring [NEO] coin can currently be bought for $0.0141 or 0.00000075 BTC on popular exchanges including Switcheo Network, DragonEX, IDAX and CoinMex.
-During the last seven days, Loopring [NEO] has traded 7.5% higher against the U.S. dollar.
+Loopring [NEO] (CURRENCY:LRN) traded 6.8% higher against the dollar during the 1 day period ending at 16:00 PM E.T. on July 6th.
+Loopring [NEO] has a total market cap of $1.60 million and approximately $30.00 worth of Loopring [NEO] was traded on exchanges in the last 24 hours.
+Over the last seven days, Loopring [NEO] has traded 7.5% higher against the dollar.
+One Loopring [NEO] coin can now be purchased for $0.0141 or 0.00000075 BTC on major exchanges including Switcheo Network, Gate.io, IDAX and CoinMex.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.